agully1/ca-knowledgebase/about/contribution-guide.md

 pip install ghp-import
 ```

 In order to build the book, create your own fork of the ca-knowledgebase repository.
-Then clone this repository to a local repository on your machine:
+Then clone this repository to a local repository on your machine (N.B. if you are new to git on the command line, consider completing the [Software Carpentry lesson on version control with git](https://swcarpentry.github.io/git-novice/)):

 ```
 cd myreponame